Our Lending Work

 -

-1 founder (and growing) funded through our new #FundBlackMen Lending Team (launched in 2025)
+Over 5 founders (and growing) funded through our #FundBlackMen Lending Team (launched in 2025)

 As a Kiva Trustee, we publicly endorse entrepreneur campaigns to boost their approval odds — and provide a free Capital Campaign Checklist to help founders plan, launch, and manage successful fundraising efforts that reach full capitalization.